ACP Annual Conference 2019

 The 2019 ACP Annual Conference is kindly being supported by the office of the Lord Provost, Glasgow.

-Jackie Alexander, Tess Bailey-Sayer, Jacky Bone, Abi Booth, Stephen Briggs, Francesca Calvocoressi, Jocelyn Catty, Andrew Dawson, Joanne Dornan, Ruth Dunstan, Elizabeth Edginton, Jane Elfer, Angela Evans, Ruth Glover, Debbie Hindle, Claire Hopkins, Matthew Jenkins, Mary Lindley, Monique Maxwell, Sheila Miller, Caroline Newton, Louise O'Higgins, Caryn Onions, Jemima Phorson, Emily Ryan, Andrew Satchwell, Rajni Sharma, Rinat Shemesh, John Shemilt, Graham Shulman, Jenifer Wakelyn and Sylvia Wilson
+Jackie Alexander, Tess Bailey-Sayer, Paul Bell, Jacky Bone, Andrew Briggs, Stephen Briggs, Francesca Calvocoressi, Jocelyn Catty, Judith Cousins, Andrew Dawson, Ruth Dunstan, Elizabeth Edginton, Jane Elfer, Toby Etterley, Angela Evans, Ruth Glover, Debbie Hindle, Claire Hopkins, Ann Horne, Matthew Jenkins, Mary Lindley, Marina Manassei, Monique Maxwell, Sheila Miller, Caroline Newton, Louise O'Higgins, Caryn Onions, Jemima Phorson, Emily Ryan, Andrew Satchwell, Rajni Sharma, Rinat Shemesh, John Shemilt, Graham Shulman, Lydia Tischler, Jenifer Wakelyn, Sylvia Wilson and Biddy Youell.

 Scottish Organising Committee